 During closures, transportation should be provided, by local authorities or volunteer organizations, to bring youth, including those with special needs or disabilities, to settings where they receive emotional support, legal assistance, medical assistance, and treatment and more.

-This article began to develop in the midst of the Covid-19 pandemic.
+This article began being written in the midst of the Covid-19 pandemic.
 As the world returns to routine, we are beginning to see the effects and implications for the “day after.”
 More data and findings will emerge regarding this phenomenon.
 In retrospect, we see that lack of knowledge and experience in preparing for such a long-term crisis (closure of institutions, restriction of accessibility, availability, etc.) created situational risk factors.
 Its consequences will undoubtedly be felt for years to come.
-Therefore, we must acquire knowledge, skills, and abilities that will enable us to deal with this new reality.
+Therefore, we must acquire knowledge, skills, and abilities to enable us to deal with this new reality.
 It is essential to conduct longitudinal studies to understand this subject and develop appropriate professional responses to improve prevention and ways to address it.